Caroline Leaf: Painting and drawing

-Since 2000 Leaf has maintained a studio in London, UK, and developed a personal style of painting in oils as well as drawings on paper.
-Her work is abstract and very much guided by mark making and a personal search to create spaces a viewer is invited to enter.
-She has also developed a lively landscape style of direct observation from nature and works on field trips with paper and pencil and also iPad using programs called Brushes and ProCreate.
+Since 2000 Leaf has maintained a studio in London, England, and developed a personal style of painting in oils as well as drawings on paper.
+Her work is abstract and very much guided by mark-making and a personal search to create spaces a viewer is invited to enter.
+She has also developed a lively landscape style of direct observation from nature and works on field trips with paper and pencil and also iPad, using programs called Brushes and ProCreate.